spatie/laravel-settings/README.md

      * When you create a new settings migration via the `make:settings-migration`
      * command the package will store these migrations in this directory.
      */
     'migrations_path' => database_path('settings'),

     /*
-     * When no repository was set for a settings class this repository will be
+     * When no repository was set for a settings class the following repository
-     * used for loading and saving settings.
+     * will be used for loading and saving settings.
      */
     'default_repository' => 'database',

     /*
      * Settings will be stored and loaded from these repositories.
-There are
-     * Two types of repositories: database and Redis.
-But its always
-     * possible to create your specific types of repositories.
      */
     'repositories' => [
         'database' => [
             'type' => Spatie\LaravelSettings\SettingsRepositories\DatabaseSettingsRepository::class,